CraigStuntz/CraigStuntz.github.io/drafts/2023-02-18-building-a-synthesizer-4.markdown

 models of computation which can solve the same problems, at least if you ignore performance.

-## Digital Circuits
+## Logic Circuits

-Another model, which used to be somewhat common, but is far less so given that powerful CPUs can be had for pennies these days, is the digital circuits model.
+Another model, which used to be somewhat common, but is far less so given that powerful CPUs can be had for pennies these days, is the logic circuits model.
-In this case instead of a CPU with an instruction pointer which goes through a list of instructions, fetches data from memory, operates on that data, saves it back to memory, etc., we have a far simpler device which is just a bunch of digital logic gates.
-This is so simple, in fact, that it can be efficiently simulated on a Von Neumann machine, so we can either build a digital circuit from raw gates or we can simulate it on a general purpose computer; the result of the computation will be the same either way.
+In this case instead of a CPU with an instruction pointer which goes through a list of instructions, fetches data from memory, operates on that data, saves it back to memory, etc., we have a far simpler device which is just a bunch of logic gates.
+This is so simple, in fact, that it can be efficiently simulated on a Von Neumann machine, so we can either build a logic circuit from raw gates or we can simulate it on a general purpose computer; the result of the computation will be the same either way.

+### An Example Circuit

 Having said that, it's still an interesting model, and it still has applications today.
 So let's give a quick example.
 Consider the following function in